 The big game changer in recent years is the batteries.
 Now they are much lighter and can go further on a single charge .
 Making electric vehicles ideal for shorter city commuting.
 Although still quite expensive battery prices will most likely be coming down in the next few years as demand increases and more competition enters the market.

 A new trend in the last ten years is the resurgence of the electric bike or E-bike.
 This type of bike looks like a conventional bike but has a motor mounted in one of three locations.
 Rear hub motor, centre hub motor or front hub motor.
-The new versions of e-bikes allow you the option of throttle control or peddle assistance, and if you run out of power, you can still peddle home with no big problem, unlike a scooter.
+The new versions of e-bikes allow you the option of throttle control or pedal assistance, and if you run out of power, you can still pedal home with no big problem, unlike a scooter.

 Like a conventional motorbike, you twist or squeeze the throttle on the handle, and off you go.
 No physical effort is required you sit and ride.